 Let's reformulate the question first.
 If a graph has a spanning subgraph which is winnable, then the graph is winnable.
 Hence, rather than focusing on all winnable graphs, let's focus just on minimal winnables -- ones where deleting any edge renders the graph unwinnable.
 (Note: For this section, I'm going to assume the strong game unless I say otherwise.)
-Characterizing these would characterizing all winnable graphs, as a graph is winnable iff it contains some minimal winnable.
+Characterizing these would characterize all winnable graphs, as a graph is winnable iff it contains some minimal winnable.

 Then so far I've only managed to find a few types of minimal winnable graphs!
 And, more generally, every winnable graph I know of contains one of these as a spanning subgraph.
 There are of course the trivial ones -- the zero-vertex graph, the one-vertex graph, the path P2.
 But the interesting ones are the following:

 So, question number three: Could this possibly be all of them?
 It seems unlikely, but it might just be possible.
 I have in fact verified that these are all of them up to 8 vertices, so any counterexample will have to be at least 9 vertices, unless I've messed up.